glucianog/nlw-02/server/README.md

 - Cors

-# Funcionalidades
+# Functionalities

-## Conexões
+## Connection

-- Listar total de conexões realizadas
+- List the total of connections created
-- Criar nova conexão
+- Create a new connection

-## Aulas
+## Classes

-- Criar uma aula
+- Create a class
-- Listar aulas
+- List classes
-  - Filtros:
+  - Filters:
-    - matéria
+    - subject
-    - dia da semana
+    - week day
-    - horário
+    - class schedule